Kleissner/btc-crawler/README.md

 # btc-crawler
 A Bitcoin network crawler in Go.
+This project was forked from https://github.com/agamble/btc-crawler.
+In the original code there were a bunch of incompatibilities which were fixed.

 To run: